bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 3. Copy the env key which stores your uploaded file’s url.

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
+4. Add the `Sign APK` Step to your workflow.
-4. Add the `Google Play Deploy` Step after the `Sign APK` Step in your deploy workflow.
+5. Add the `Google Play Deploy` Step after the `Sign APK` Step to your workflow.
-5. Fill out the required input fields as follows:
+6. Fill out the required input fields as follows:
    * `Service Account JSON key file path`: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
    * `Package name`: the package name of your Android app
    * `Track`: the track where you want to deploy your APK (alpha/beta/rollout/production)